arrowHOME—US Scouting—Aims & Methods of Scouting (BSA)

 BSA Vision Statement

-"The Boy Scouts of America will prepare every eligible youth in America to become a responsible, participating citizen and leader who is guided by the Scout Oath and Scout Law."
+"[Scouting America] will prepare every eligible youth in America to become a responsible, participating citizen and leader who is guided by the Scout Oath and Scout Law."

 Aims of Scouting